 A warm welcome from your library staff!
 We are looking forward to getting to know you and to support you in your learning during and after your time at The Seattle School.
 The library offers a variety of resources and services to meet the teaching and learning needs of the students, faculty, staff, and alumni of our school.
 We strive to be your partner in your educational endeavors—not merely a storehouse of information, but a place to enter into dialogue with both the resources and the library staff.

 Library resources include subscriptions to the major psychology and theology research databases, online journal packages, a physical collection of academic books, fiction, and poetry, and a rich film collection uniquely curated for the Seattle School community.
 In addition, we provide access to an ever-increasing collection of more than 200,000 electronic books in a wide range of academic disciplines.

 Digital versions of required and heavily utilized books are added to our collection when they are available for institutional purchase and are within budgetary allowances.
 Links to those books will be on the class pages in Populi (MyCampus) and in the library catalog.

-I am eagerly anticipating the days when we will be able to gather together.
-Many of you have visited the school and are aware that you enter the library almost as soon as you come into the building.
-Sharing the space with the school’s front desk, the Commons (our student lounge), and the bookstore, the library endeavors to be a warm, welcoming (but not always quiet) place to connect with fellow students, find help with projects and research, eat lunch, have a cup of coffee, or even grab a nap (on quiet days).
-Until the time comes when it is safe to be physically present, we are excited to figure out together how we can recreate these experiences in different but equally valuable ways.
+We look forward to meeting you and gathering together in the building or via Zoom.
+Whether you are on campus regularly or for the residencies, you will find that the library shares space with the school’s front desk, the Commons (our student lounge), and the bookstore.
+We in the library endeavor to be a warm, welcoming (but not always quiet) place to connect with fellow students, find help with projects and research, eat lunch, have a cup of coffee, or even grab a nap (on quiet days).

 Your library staff includes: